Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Next, type `#file` again in the chat window and press Enter, like in the previous step and select the `Plane.cs` file.

-- Now, do the same for `#file:PlanesControllerTests.cs` on the bottom of the prompt.
+- Now, do the same for `#file:PlaneControllerTests.cs` on the bottom of the prompt.

 > [!NOTE]
 > This example shows how `#file` is used in a way how a human might approach a problem.
 You can include context at any time to help Copilot understand the problem or solution better.